aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/msolineformathelper/_index.md

 ### getDashStyle() {#getDashStyle--}

+<b>@deprecated.</b> Please use the 'dashStyle' property instead.
 Gets or sets the dash style for the specified line.

 ```javascript
 getDashStyle() : MsoLineDashStyle;